 For the Milky Way, the sun lies at a distance of 2.6 x 1020 meters (28,000 light years) and has an orbital speed of 2.2 x 105 meters/second (220 km/s), we get that 2 x 1049 kg lies within the sun’s orbit.
 Since the sun’s mass is 2 x 1030, then there must be 1011, or about 100 billion, solar masses (sunlike stars) within its orbit.
 When we add the portion of the Milky Way that lies outside the sun’s orbit, we get approximately 200 billion stars.

-To learn more about the Milky Way, look at the links on the next page.
+To learn more about the Milky Way, look at the links below.